What is Write On for Israel?

 Fellows should embrace the belief that the state of Israel has a right to exist as a Jewish, democratic state in the Middle East.
 Beyond that big-tent statement, we do not tell Fellows what policies to endorse or what to think.
-We do demand that every participant in the program engage in rigorous critical thinking and be willing to grapple with a wide range of views.
+We do demand that every participant in the program engage in rigorous critical thinking and be willing to grapple aggressively and respectfully with a wide range of views.

 Does the program follow a specific religious observance?